ucsb-cs156-f23/team02-f23-6pm-4/README.md

 * You can access the database console via a special route, <http://localhost:8080/h2-console>
 * For more info, see [docs/h2-database.md](/docs/h2-database.md)

-On Heroku:
+On Dokku:
-* The SQL database is a postgres database provisioned automatically by Heroku
+* The SQL database is a postgres database provisioned automatically by Dokku
-* You can reset it with `heroku pg:reset --app app-name-goes-here`
+* You can reset it with `Dokku pg:reset --app app-name-goes-here`
 * More info and instructions for access the SQL prompt are at [docs/postgres-database.md](/docs/postgres-database.md)